Risk Analysis explained plus example

 Generally speaking, two types of risk analyses are distinguished: qualitative and quantitative risk analyis.

 Often, it is the computer that simulates the risks in such a way.
 Quantitative risk analysis is used by investors who aim to justify an investment by demonstrating the ratio between the risk and the return.

 In qualitative risk analyses, estimations are made of the run risks.
 Qualitative risk analyses often assume possible scenarios from which a ‘worst case’ and ‘best case’ scenario often follow.
 It provides better insight into the behaviour and culture of the people in an organisation.
 Qualitative risk analyses occur more often in small enterprises.
 The threats are often estimated by the use of rules of thumb or by means of gut feelings.

 It is important that there is a proper balance between quantitative and qualitative risk management.
 Statistical data help to estimate the (financial) risks, but the human factor is also very important.
 This may provide insight into why people did or did not carry out certain actions in the past, how they approached the risks or how the organisational culture was changed.

-A number of risks are the same for many organisations.
+A number of risks and risk factors are the same for many organisations.
 These could be the risk of loss of customers, but also the risk of failing business processes or making wrong decisions.
 Other risks are related to a specific sector or enterprise.

 Many factors lead to the fact that an organisation is exposed to risks.
 Here, internal and external factors are distinguished.